ibm-cloud-docs/vmwaresolutions/archiref/vcsnsxt/vcsnsxt-overview-iks.md

 #### Integration with Calico

-Calico provides a highly scalable networking and network policy solution for connecting Kubernetes pods based on the same IP networking principles as the internet.
+Calico provides a highly scalable networking and network policy solution for connecting Kubernetes pods based on the same IP networking principles as the Internet.
 It can be deployed without encapsulation or overlays to provide high performance, high scale data center networking.
 Calico provides fine-grained, intent-based network security policy for Kubernetes pods via its distributed firewall.
 Calico can also run in policy enforcement mode along with other networking solutions such as Flannel, also known as canal, or native GCE networking.

 ## IKS Networking